This report was written on January 6, 1982

 8. Documentation of why and in what ways the property meets the criteria set forth in N.C.G.S.
 160A-399.4:

 b.
-Integrity of design, setting, workmanship, materials, feeling and/or association: The Commission judges that the architectural description included herein demonstrates that the property known as the Harrill-Porter House meets this criterion.
+Integrity of design, setting, workmanship, materials, feeling and/or association: The Commission judges that the architectural description included herein demonstrates that the property known as the W. T. McCoy House meets this criterion.

-9. Ad Valorem Tax Appraisal: The Commission is aware that designation would allow the owner to apply annually for an automatic deferral of 50% of the Ad Valorem taxes on all or any portion of the property which becomes "historic property."
-The current Ad Valorem tax appraisal on the Harrill-Porter House is $6,740.
-The current Ad Valorem tax appraisal on the .161 acres of land is $2,500.
-The most recent Ad Valorem tax bill on the house and land was $166.50.
-The house contains 3,382 square feet.
+c.
+Ad Valorem Tax Appraisal: The Commission is aware that designation would allow the owner to apply annually for an automatic deferral of 50% of the Ad Valorem taxes on all or any portion of the property which becomes “historic property.”
+The current Ad Valorem tax appraisal of the entire .241 acre tract is $3,750.00.
+The Ad Valorem tax appraisal on the improvements is $11,190.00.
+The total Ad Valorem tax appraisal is $14,940.00.
 The land is zoned R6MF.

 Prepared by: Dr. Dan L. Morrill, Director

 3500 Shamrock Drive